mui/material-ui/docs/data/joy/customization/using-css-variables/using-css-variables.md

 Use the `theme.vars.*` notation with any styling APIs supported by Joy UI:

 :::success
-Visit [the Approaches page](/joy-ui/customization/approaches/) to understand how to use the supported styling APIs by Joy UI to customize the components.
+Visit [the Approaches page](/joy-ui/customization/approaches/) to understand how to use the supported styling APIs.
 :::

 ### styled function